• Skip to primary navigation

 Jump to Recipe Print Recipe

-This 'nduja pasta with roasted cauliflower is the flavour packed meal you are craving mid week.
-Spicy and full of goodness this easy meal will keep you feeling completely satisfied.
+This nduja pasta with roasted cauliflower is the flavor-packed meal you're craving mid week.
+Spicy and full of goodness, this quick and easy meal will keep you feeling completely satisfied.

 Nduja pasta with roasted cauliflower served in a bowl with a golden fork and a parmesan wedge to the side.